Art at Pucklechurch

 - About great artists, architects and designers in history.

 By the end of their time at school learners will be competent in using the formal elements: line, shape, form, tone, texture, pattern, colour and composition.
 They will have learnt a variety of painting, printing, sculpting, drawing and mixed media techniques and be in the process of developing their personal style.
 Learners will have an overview and be able to make reference to art history including art movements and how you can visually distinguish them and have knowledge on how the current social culture and major events that the movement was shaped around.
 Learners will be able to conduct an analysis of artwork and articulate an understanding of how the formal elements have been used.
 They will be able to self-evaluate their own or their peers’ end pieces against its strengths and weaknesses, then offer ways to improve.
-We value the importance art has on pupils well - being and it was a big part of our recovery curricullum.
+We value the importance art has on pupils well - being and a sense of calm, we often listen to music when we are creating.